 The average income for a family of four is $44,480

 Preparing Students for Success in College and Beyond

-100% of Arrupe Jesuit’s fourteen graduating classes were accepted into at least one college or university of their choice.
+100% of Arrupe Jesuit’s fifteen graduating classes were accepted into at least one college or university of their choice.

-Members of the Class of 2020 are attending 18 different colleges and universities, including our first graduate to attend an Ivy League university.
+Members of the Class of 2021 are attending 22 different colleges and universities.

 Response to a critical community need

 Only 1 in 3 students who start Denver Public Schools in 9th grade will graduate on time and go on to enroll in college.

 64% of African American and Latino students graduated from high school compared to 78% of Caucasian students.